How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 Hit the save button.

 Caltsu will immediately run an initial sync.
-Within a few seconds, you will see your work events populate on your personal Google calendar, and your personal events show up as blocked time on your work Outlook calendar.
+Within a few seconds, you'll see your work events show up on your personal Google calendar, and your personal events will show up as blocked time on your work Outlook calendar.

 You might be wondering what this costs.
-If you are just trying to keep your life organized, you probably don't want another expensive monthly subscription piling up on your credit card.
+If you're just trying to keep your life organized, you probably don't want another expensive monthly subscription piling up on your credit card.

-Caltsu offers both Free and Pro plans, and they are designed for very different types of users.
+Caltsu offers both Free and Pro plans, and they're designed for very different types of users.

 The Free Plan

-If you have one personal calendar and one work calendar, the free plan is likely all you need to solve your problem.
+If you have one personal calendar and one work calendar, the free plan is probably all you need to solve your problem.

 It gives you one active sync pair.
 You can connect your Google account to your Outlook account and let them talk to each other in real-time.
-You get full access to the privacy controls, so your boss still can't see your personal appointments.
+You'll get full access to the privacy controls, so your boss still won't be able to see your personal appointments.

-The free tier syncs your calendars reliably and runs quietly in the background.
-It is perfect for an individual professional who just wants to stop double-booking themselves and regain some peace of mind.
+The free tier will sync your calendars reliably and run quietly in the background.
+It's perfect for a professional who just wants to stop double-booking themselves and get some peace of mind.

 The Pro Plan

-The Pro plan is built for people managing complex schedules across multiple organizations or clients.
+The Pro plan is built for people who are managing complex schedules across multiple organizations or clients.

 Freelancers, consultants, and agency owners often end up with three or four different email addresses.
 You might have a personal Gmail, your own business Google Workspace, a client's Microsoft 365 account, and another client's Google account.

-The Pro plan unlocks unlimited sync pairs.
+The Pro plan gives you unlimited sync pairs.
 You can tie all four of those separate calendars together into one master schedule.
-If you book a meeting on Client A's calendar, Caltsu will automatically block that time on Client B's calendar, your business calendar, and your personal calendar simultaneously.
+If you book a meeting on Client A's calendar, Caltsu will automatically block that time on Client B's calendar, your business calendar, and your personal calendar at the same time.

-It also includes advanced features like faster sync intervals and priority support if you ever run into a weird recurring event issue.
+It also includes advanced features like faster sync times and priority support if you ever run into a weird issue with a recurring event.

 Stop Managing Two Schedules

 Trying to maintain two separate calendars manually is a losing game.
 You will eventually make a mistake.
-You will forget to copy an event over, or you will accept an invite without checking your other phone, and you will end up double-booked.
+You'll forget to copy an event over, or you'll accept an invite without checking your other phone, and you'll end up double-booked.

 You don't need a better memory.
 You don't need to be more disciplined.
 You just need your tools to do their job.

-When you sync Google calendar with Outlook automatically, the mental overhead completely disappears.
+When you sync your Google and Outlook calendars automatically, the mental overhead completely disappears.
 You can trust that the blank space on your screen is actually free time.
-You can hand out your booking link without worrying about a conflict.
+You can give out your booking link without worrying about a conflict.

 Stop guessing your availability and driving yourself crazy.
 Sign up for Caltsu today and connect your calendars for free.